-The proposal of an interdisciplinary approach to discuss this and other issues on time led to the constitution of GET - Grupo de Estudos sobre o Tempo (Group for Studies on
+The proposal of an interdisciplinary approach to discuss this and other issues on time led to the constitution of GET - Grupo de Estudos sobre o Tempo (Group for Studies on Time) in February 1989, connected to the Institute for Advanced Studies in the University ofSão Paulo.

-Time) in February 1989, connected to the Institute for Advanced Studies in the seminars and debates on several aspects of issues of time in several disciplines, always with a perspective of interdisciplinary interaction.
+Since then, this Study Group has met systematically in the headquarters of IEA/USP for seminars and debates on several aspects of issues of time in several disciplines, always with a perspective of interdisciplinary interaction.
 It also organized several round table discussions and public conferences in and out of USP.